-DEM launched the Real-Time Metering (“RTM”) Program in 2015 to install real-time meters across the City’s facilities to enable ongoing, nearly up-to-the moment tracking of energy usage.
-DEM collects and aggregates the energy data through a centralized web and mobile platform (ENERTRAC), run in collaboration with a third-party vendor, NuEnergen.
-RTM helps provide facilities staff with the data needed to optimize day-to-day building operations.
-The City has set a goal of installing a total of 750 electricity meters by 2022, covering 80% of municipal demand.
-DEM also recently has completed successful gas and steam meter pilots.
+In 2015, DCAS launched the Real-Time Metering (RTM) Program to install real-time meters across the City’s facilities and enable ongoing, nearly up-to-the moment tracking of energy usage.
+DCAS collects and aggregates the energy data through a centralized web and mobile platform, Enertrac, run in collaboration with third-party vendor, NuEnergen.

-DEM works with partner agency staff to identify City buildings that are suitable candidates for RTM.
+DCAS works with partner agency staff to identify City buildings that are suitable candidates for RTM.
 All City facilities with electricity usage of at least 300KW are eligible for electricity real-time metering installation.
-Gas and steam metering needs are evaluated on a case-by-case basis and agencies may be required to perform certain upgrades.
+Gas and steam metering needs are evaluated on a case-by-case basis, and agencies may be required to perform certain upgrades.